L0ngJ0hn/GC0166-validator/README.md

 The application calculates minute-by-minute base State of Energy (SoE) driven by Physical Notifications (PN) and Bid-Offer Acceptances (BOA).
 It then applies contractual protection rules (SP-4 to SP+2) for Quick Reserve (QR) and Dynamic Frequency Response (DFR) contracts to compute valid **Maximum Delivery Offer (MDO)**, **Maximum Delivery Bid (MDB)**, **Maximum Export Limit (MEL)**, and **Maximum Import Limit (MIL)** profiles.

-This tool is designed to help the community validate their own asset dispatch logic and understand the new reporting requirements under the GC0166 grid code modifications.
+This tool is designed to help validate and understand the new parameter requirements under the GC0166 grid code modifications.

 ## Project Structure